apollographql/rover-init-starters/start-with-apollo-client/README.md

 The code generation is configured in `codegen.yml` for Client Preset:

-- **Schema**: Uses local `schema.graphql` file for offline type generation
+- **Schema**: Uses local `schema.graphql` file by default (demo mode) or your GraphQL endpoint URL (production mode)
 - **Documents**: Scans `src/**/*.{ts,tsx}` for GraphQL operations
 - **Preset**: Uses `client` preset for modern type generation
 - **Output**: Creates optimized files in `src/gql/`

 ### Schema Management

-This template includes a `schema.graphql` file that defines the GraphQL schema for type generation.
-This approach provides:
+**Demo Mode**: Uses the included `schema.graphql` file for offline type generation.
+This provides:
 - **Offline Development**: Generate types without needing a running GraphQL server
 - **Consistent Types**: Same types generated regardless of server availability
 - **Version Control**: Schema changes are tracked in your repository
 - **Fast Generation**: No network requests needed during development

-**Important**: Update `schema.graphql` to match your actual GraphQL API schema.
-The runtime Apollo Client connects to your real GraphQL endpoint (configured in `.env`), while the schema file is only used for generating TypeScript types.
+**Production Mode**: When you update `codegen.yml` to use your GraphQL endpoint URL, the system automatically:
+- **Fetches Live Schema**: Uses introspection to get your real GraphQL schema
+- **Stays in Sync**: Always generates types from your actual API
+- **Validates Changes**: Catches breaking changes when your API schema evolves

+The conditional codegen system automatically detects whether you're using a URL or local file and adjusts accordingly.

 ### Troubleshooting